 It’s normal to worry about germs on your keyboard, especially if you’ve been working in an office or a classroom full of sick people.
 If your keys are a little too dirty and you’re wondering if they may have become a biohazard, then it’s time to get out the disinfectant.

-Did you spill something potentially sticky across the top of your laptop keyboard?
-Make your first priority the protection of your laptop and its internal components.
-Shut everything down, take out your battery, and unplug your laptop if necessary.
-You shouldn’t turn it back on again until you are sure that any liquid inside has evaporated — this can take a day or two for particularly bad spills.
-If it looks like your operating system or data has been damaged, then take your laptop in for repairs ASAP.
+Spilling something potentially sticky across the top of your laptop keyboard is often cause for alarm.
+To reduce the odds of permanent damage, prioritize protecting your laptop’s internal components.
+Shut everything down, take out your battery, and unplug the computer if necessary.
+Don’t turn it back on again until you are confident that any liquid inside has evaporated.
+Depending on the type of spill (and how severe it is), it may take a day or two to dry out.
+If it looks like your operating system or data sustained damage, take your laptop in for repairs ASAP.

 In the meantime, it’s time to clean your keys.
 For the surface of your laptop’s keyboard, you’ll want a simple sponge or cloth.
 Odds are you have to go a bit deeper to clean up more concerning residue that might be trapped beneath, which means you’ll have to remove your keyboard.

 The problem is that there are many different types of laptop keyboards.
 They vary widely based on the age of the machine and its design.
 You can carefully pry off some as a whole unit, others you can ease open key by key.
 In some cases, you won’t be able to remove the keyboard at all — because the company didn’t manufacture it that way.